sneakysneak/docs/pages/connector-authentication/Mailkit.md

 ### Cyclr Setup

 You have the choice of authenticating the connector at either Partner level or Account level.
 Authenticating the connector at Partner level will result in all account installations of the connector sharing the same credentials.
-If you require each account installation to use seperate credentials you should authenticate the connector at Account level.
+If you require each account installation to use separate credentials you should authenticate the connector at Account level.

 Setup your Mailkit App within Cyclr: